jaderabbit/tmx2dataframe/README.md

 # tmx2dataframe

 A python package to convert a tmx translation file into a pandas dataframe.
+Please note that this is very early stages and is certainly not ready for production use.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites